Cephasler/Resale-Flat-Price-Prediction/README.md

 # Resale-Flat-Price-Prediction

-This file contains the following:
+This repository contains the following:

 Jupyter Notebooks used for data processing:
 - Data Retrieval and Synthesis: this notebook includes the reading of csv files in pandas dataframe, accessing additional coordinates information via geopy and conversion of categorical data into continous/numerical data